sahil-kazama/Kali-Linux-Android/README.md

 NOW CLICK ON 'Connect' BUTTON and ENTER THE PASSWORD and CLICK OK

 Wow now you can use kali linux as gui from vnc

+# Congratulation You Have Successfully Installed Kali Linux On Android

 # My contact +91 8766317909 TALK-LANGUAGE=HINDI/ENGLISH